www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/06 - Azure Network Watcher (az-101-03b).md

    ```sh
    az group list --query "[?starts_with(name,'az1010')].name" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
    ```

+     > **Note**: The command command executes asynchronously (as determined by the --nowait parameter), so it might take a few minutes before all of the resource groups are removed.

+     > **Note**: You might have to rerun the command if the resources are not deleted after the first run.

 1. Close the **Cloud Shell** prompt at the bottom of the portal.